 - When Kiki reaches Koriko the townspeople are not friendly.
 They haven’t seen a witch in many years and don’t know what to make of her.
 They don’t flat out reject her, either.
 The overall hostile feeling is symbolised by the policeman, who tells her to be careful flying her broom otherwise it’s a traffic violation.

-- Tombo — making use of dramatic irony — is instantly attracted to Kiki but Kiki’s main psychological weakness comes to the fore and she rejects him as some sort of enemy.
+- Tombo — making use of dramatic irony — is instantly attracted to Kiki but Kiki’s main psychological shortcoming comes to the fore and she rejects him as some sort of enemy.
 Tombo is actually an ally, but a romantic opponent.
 Middle grade stories often have a romantic subplot — this one is mirrored by the romance betwen Gigi and the white cat next to the bread shop.
 The ‘romance’ is based on the shared interest of flying, and is really just a deep friendship.
 The two will only get together after they have been shown to be equals.

 - It is only after making Kiki suffer through all of this opposition that she gets a lucky break and meets the pregnant owner of a bread shop who takes Kiki under her wing as a not-quite-mother figure (the mythical mentor, to use Joseph Campbell’s terminology).
 Asono is in danger of becoming a bit too ingratiating, telling Tombo not to phone back (even though Kiki secretly wants him to), but we find out in a subsequent scene that in fact Asono has Kiki’s number — she orchestrates them getting together in the end.